oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 expressions.

 ::: example
-Example 63: return all Products that match either "mountain" or "bike" and do not match clothing
+Example 63: return all Products that match `mountain` or `bike` and do not match clothing
 ```
 GET http://host/service/Products?$search=(mountain OR bike) AND NOT clothing
 ```